oracle-livelabs/pts/ac-with-ucp/lab4-simple-ac/lab4-simple-ac.md

 In this lab, we'll use a pool configured to use a **single connection** to the database.
 That way, we'll be able to identify the connection more easily from a different session if we want to kill it in the middle of a transaction to simulate an unplanned outage.

-Make sure the pool in MyUCPDemo.java is configured to use a single connection.
+**Make sure the pool in MyUCPDemo.java is configured to use a single connection**

 <code>
 pds.setMinPoolSize(1);